phac-nml/beave/README.md

   --scaled, -s          Compute the scaled distance.
 Distance is presented as a percentage, or a value between 0.0-100.0 --tree-distances, -b {patristic,cophenetic}
-                        Determine how to display tree lenghts in the newick file. [default cophenetic]
+                        Determine how to display tree lenghts in the newick file. [default cophenetic] --filter-threshold, -f FILTER_THRESHOLD
+                        Excluded samples from clustering missing more than a certain percentage of alleles must be between 0.0 and 100.0. [default 0.0]

 >>> # Example programs